Integrated-Devices-Texas-A-M/LAMP_Prototype/README.md

 The software:

-1. Reads the JPEG images in natural numerical order.
+1. Reads all JPEG images in natural numerical order and processes them.
-2. Detects five tube regions.
+2. Detects the five tube regions.
-3. Calculates the median yellowing index for every tube and frame.
+3. Calculates the raw median yellowing index for every tube.
 4. Generates summary plots and CSV.

 ### 8. Real-Time Monitoring + Analysis